 The approach includes a 15ft ladder, if you are bringing lassie, plan on lowering it down.

-Browse More Classics in Summersville and Gauley River
+Browse More Rock Climbing Classics in Summersville and Gauley River

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Summersville and Gauley River:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Summersville and Gauley River: